Tapclob 5mg/5ml Oral Suspension

 Amnesia may occur with benzodiazepines.
 In case of loss or bereavement psychological adjustment may be inhibited by benzodiazepines.

-Clobazam can cause muscle weakness.Special caution is necessary if clobazam is used in patients with myasthenia gravis, spinal or cerebellar ataxia or sleep apnoea.
+Clobazam can cause muscle weakness.Special caution is necessary if clobazam is used in patients with pre-existing muscle weakness, spinal or cerebellar ataxia or sleep apnoea.
 A dose reduction may be necessary.
+Clobazam is contraindicated in patients with myasthenia gravis.

 Use of benzodiazepines - including clobazam - may lead to the development of physical and psychological dependence upon these products.
 The risk of dependence increases with dose and duration of treatment; it is also greater in patients with a history of alcohol or drug abuse.
 Therefore the duration of treatment should be as short as possible (see section 4.2 Posology).;